 These passes can only be bought at selected TransitLink offices within some MRT stations, and be aware that the basic bus services do not include night buses.

-Both cards also come with various promotional offers and discounts at various stores and services, which can be useful if you want to use all of the included services, not so much if you don’t.
+There is also an SG Tourist Pass, a Tourist Pass Plus and an STP Charm.
+These are essentially the exact same cards but also come with various promotional offers and discounts at various stores and services, which can be useful if you want to use all of the included services, not so much if you don’t.

 Which option you choose is entirely up to you.
 The best choice will depend on how long you plan on staying in Singapore and how often you plan on using the public transport.
 Personally I have never found the tourist passes to be very good value for money because I tend to spend a lot longer in the city than most people, I have always just purchased the basic EZ link card and topped it up as necessary.

 Singapore MRT system.